About unique product identifiers

 Use the following guidelines when submitting UPCs:

-- Variant products: For products which have a different UPCs for each variant of the item, such as size or color, submit individual product listings with one UPC per item.
+- Variant products: For products that have different UPCs for each variant of the item, such as size or color, submit one UPC per item.
+Be sure to link these items together using a common ID in the 'item group id' attribute.

 International Standard Serial Number (ISSN) values can be converted into GTIN codes.
-See the wikipedia page about ISSN for more information.
+Learn more about converting values from the ISSN Centre's website.

 National Drug Code (NDC) values in the United States can be converted into GTIN codes.
 See the GTIN Validation Guide Appendix C.